 Weed smokers aren’t lazy, idiots they portray on TV either.

 Bill Gates (founder of Microsoft Windows) used marijuana as well and now he would lose money spending the time to pick up a $100 bill.
-Chances are those 2 weed smokers are responsible for the device you’re reading this article on.
+Those 2 weed smokers are probably responsible for the device you’re reading this article on.

 Abe Lincoln, (former US President) enjoyed smoking marijuana and has stated that “Two of my favorite things are sitting on my front porch smoking a pipe of sweet hemp, and playing my Hohner harmonica.”